tin2tin/Pallaidium/README.md

 Hugging Face diffusers model is downloaded from the hub and saved to a local cache directory.
 By default, the cache directory is located at:

-On Linux and macOS: ~/.cache/huggingface/transformers
+On Linux and macOS: ~/.cache/huggingface/hub

-On Windows: %userprofile%\\.cache\huggingface\transformers
+On Windows: %userprofile%\\.cache\huggingface\hub

 Here you can locate and delete the individual models.